oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

   alt: spider web with dew drops
 summary: |
   The decision of what platform
-  to build your app with
+  to use to build your app
   is quite important --
   affecting project scope, timeline, and budget.
   But understanding the differences between